plukevdh/monet/README.md

 ## Usage

-The basic gem requires a config file that is somehow called on the app startup.
+The basic gem requires a config file that is called in an app initializer or via the built-in rake task.
 This config primarily exists to give the gem a list of paths it needs to collect and either baseline or compare to previous baselines.
 This config might look something like this:

 ```ruby
 Monet.config do |config|